 - Who are required to file the EEO-1 report, and,

 - Who have at least one employee assigned to work at an establishment in California, or,

 - Who have at least one employee who lives in California (including remote workers)

 Will individual employee data be reported?
 No, companies will tabulate or aggregate the required information.
 If a company has multiple establishments to be reported, each will be reported individually.
-In the latest update on 1/15/2021, multi establishment employers are no longer required to include a company consolidated report with their filing.
-FAQs have been updated to reflect this important change.
+Multi-establishment employers are not required to include a company consolidated report with their filing.

 - Employee identifier

 - Sex (including male, female and non-binary)